camunda/camunda-bpm-examples/multi-tenancy/tenant-identifier-shared-definitions/README.md

 </bpmn:callActivity>
 ```

-In the example, a bean is invoked to resolve the tenant id.
+Here, a bean is invoked to resolve the tenant id.
 It checks if a process definition is deployed for the tenant and returns their id.
 Otherwise, it returns `null` to use the default definition.

 ```java
 public class CalledElementTenantIdProvider {